prof-tallman/HelloRoboMaster/README.md

 ## Install
 Download the files to a directory on your computer.
 The quickest way to do this is using git.
 Then you must pip install the DJI `djitellopy` module that allows you to easily interface with the RoboMaster TT Drone without having to worry about UDP packets.
 The DJI module handles this all for you under the hood.

-To see the specific compile steps, view the Makefile using a command like `cat Makefile`.
-The most basic compiling command would something like this:
 ```
 % git clone https://github.com/prof-tallman/HelloRoboMaster
 Cloning into 'HelloRoboMaster'...